Account Reconcilement Definition

 John has to face one such struggle today.
 A deferred entry, in the form of an account payable with terms will effect the current period, has come up.
 He prepare financials, at his level of expertise.
 But the company has not informed John of this expense yet.

-John receives a hail of praise when he finally presents the statements to the board of directors.
+In conclusion, John receives a hail of praise when he finally presents the statements to the board of directors.
 For his continued attention to detail while still monitoring the big picture, he receives a large raise.
 His company wants to make sure they retain his expertise.
 John is happy for his success and thanks the accountants who first conceived of the accounting cycle transactions.

 If you want more tips on how to manage your cash flow, then click here to access our 25 Ways to Improve Cash Flow whitepaper.